Barclays Maintains Ross Stores (ROST) Overweight Recommendation

 What is the Fund Sentiment?

-There are 1815 funds or institutions reporting positions in Ross Stores.
-This is an increase of 15 owner(s) or 0.83% in the last quarter.
-Average portfolio weight of all funds dedicated to ROST is 0.36%, a decrease of 6.56%.
-Total shares owned by institutions decreased in the last three months by 1.34% to 350,546K shares.
-The put/call ratio of ROST is 1.10, indicating a bearish outlook.
+There are 1811 funds or institutions reporting positions in Ross Stores.
+This is unchanged over the last quarter.
+Average portfolio weight of all funds dedicated to ROST is 0.36%, a decrease of 5.09%.
+Total shares owned by institutions decreased in the last three months by 3.34% to 337,909K shares.
+The put/call ratio of ROST is 1.09, indicating a bearish outlook.

 What are Other Shareholders Doing?